TANF-Comtech/PFB-Nextjs/README.md

 }
 ```

-## Dynamic Routing
+### Routing

 You can also do [dynamic routing](https://nextjs.org/docs/routing/dynamic-routes) by wrapping the file name inside the `/pages/` folder in brackets (ie, `/pages/page/[uid].js`) and accessing Next's router.
 Next will automatically apply the template to all page params it finds in `getStaticPaths` and statically build those out.
+Next's routing is so good you mostly just don't have to think about it ;)

-## Component Styling
+## Styling

 This site makes heavy use of [`styled-components`](https://styled-components.com/docs/basics) for styling.
 This is component-scoped, CSS-in-JS solution that creates a template literal component for each HTML element.
 The components usually sit atop a larger component with a render method: